josuigoa/appropos/README.md

 ### More complex types

 The handled types by default are Float/Int/String/Bool.
-If you need a more complex type you can alwasy use an abstract:
+If you need a more complex type you can always use an abstract:

 ```haxe
 @:arrayAccess